National Mission on use of Biomass in coal-based power plants mooted

-New Delhi, May 25 (IANS) In order to address the issue of air pollution due to farm stubble burning and to reduce carbon footprints of thermal power generation, the Ministry of Power has decided to set up a National Mission on the use of Biomass in coal-based thermal power plants.
+New Delhi: In order to address the issue of air pollution due to farm stubble burning and to reduce carbon footprints of thermal power generation, the Ministry of Power has decided to set up a National Mission on the use of Biomass in coal-based thermal power plants.

 The exercise is expected to further support the energy transition in the country and targets to move towards cleaner energy sources.